shellym96/above_grind/TESTING.md

     - I left the code in the project for now, and will fix this at a later stage as the emails are sending to your email for sign up and into the terminal.

-- A bug I have is with the footer, while making the footer a size to fit all information needed inside, it has popped up slightly when you access the site on a tablet.
+- A bug I had is with the footer, while making the footer a size to fit all information needed inside, it has popped up slightly when you access the site on a tablet.
 This was effecting the view of the homepage image, pushing it up slightly.

     - I have fixed this by adding margin-top: 4em , so the image fits without distorting text or view.